 We have volunteers working across the school.
 These are some of the ways in which they are helping the children of Meadlands:

 Working with small groups in both Literacy and Numeracy

 Design and Technology projects

 I am Linda Miller and I am just starting my fourth year as a volunteer at Meadlands.
 I worked for many years at Grey Court in various guises and have served there a Community Governor.
 I also served as a Governor at St.Richard's.
 I work on three days of the week for a total of seven hours.
 Since I started, I have been with Years 1, 2 and 5.
-Each year group require very different sets of educational and life skills and this adds to the job satisfaction.
-I enjoy reading with children who have a wide variation in reading attainment.
-I turn my hand to all kinds of admin work including preparing homework folders.
-Sometimes I have taken groups out of class to complete spelling tasks.
-I have helped with small groups in class.
+Each group requires very different sets of educational and life skills and this adds to the job satisfaction.
+I enjoy reading with children who have a wide variation in attainment.
+I turn my hand to all kinds of admin work, including preparing homework folders.
+Sometimes I take groups out of class to complete spelling tasks.
 I started at the school after a conversation with a friend who is a Meadlands Governor.
 She told me that the school were looking to add to their volunteers.
 I cannot say how welcome all members of the Meadlands community have made me.
-I enjoy the company of the children. especially their hugs and stimulation of working in a stretching environment.
+I enjoy the company of the children, especially their hugs and stimulation of working in a stretching environment.